 Ascend fosters partnerships across programs, policies, and systems that have traditionally focused separately on children and their parents.
 We invest in cutting-edge research and the national network of Ascend leaders.

 Ascend identifies promising practices among two-generation programs: from early childhood education centers to postsecondary institutions, and from community organizations to social capital-building programs.
 To learn more about these on-the-ground innovations, check out the Promising Programs Profiles.

-The theme of the 2012 ThinkXChange is the power and potential of two-generation approaches, which focus on creating opportunities for and addressing the needs of both vulnerable parents and children together.
-The Aspen ThinkXChange will convene more than 100 dynamic leaders across sectors — from cutting-edge community-based programs, policy programs, academia, philanthropies, businesses, and the media — to discuss and debate opportunities, challenges, and solutions for moving parents, especially women, and their children toward educational success and economic security.
+The theme of the 2012 ThinkXChange was the power and potential of two-generation approaches, which focus on creating opportunities for and addressing the needs of both vulnerable parents and children together.
+The Aspen ThinkXChange convened more than 150 dynamic leaders across sectors — from cutting-edge community-based programs, policy programs, academia, philanthropies, businesses, and the media — to discuss and debate opportunities, challenges, and solutions for moving children and their parents toward educational success and economic security.
 To learn more about the agenda, speakers, and tools from the Aspen ThinkXChange, click here.